nancyuddin/nancyuddin.github.io/utm.md

 ---

-#### Introducing my security project I have built on UTM, currently undergoing updates to enhance its functionalities and features.
+#### Introducing my lab diary of a security project I have built on UTM, currently undergoing updates to enhance its functionalities and features.
 This repository showcases the minimal viable product, serving as a foundation for further development and exploration of this network architecture.

 A **client-server network** is a communications model in which multiple client programs share the services of a common server program.
 The client sends a request and the server responds with this back-and-forth pattern while adhering to a common communications protocol, which sets the rules, language, and dialog patterns to be used.
 A cybersecurity approach is necessary to protect the integrity, confidentiality, and accessibility of a computer network due to growing threats that can disrupt the flow of data and business operations e.g. DoS/DDoS, viruses, worms, Trojans, on-path (man-in-the-middle) attacks, and side-channel attacks.
 Cybersecurity Ventures expects global cybercrime costs to increase by [15 percent per year over the next five years, reaching $10.5 trillion USD annually by 2025](https://cybersecurityventures.com/hackerpocalypse-cybercrime-report-2016/).
 There are many processes, tools, and configurations people can use to implement network security.